jasonsonthanhngo/jasonsonthanhngo/README.md

-# 👋 Hi, I’m Jason
+# 👋 Hi, I’m Jason.
 I'm a Software Engineer located in Orange County, CA.
 Welcome to my GitHub profile, where you can find a mix of personal projects, open-source contributions, and a glimpse into my coding journey.

+## 🔗 Portfolio Website

+Explore more of my work on my [Portfolio Website](https://jasonngo-portfolio.vercel.app/)!

+## 🌟 Featured Project
-## 👀 I’m interested in working towards creating software that makes life easier and more meaningful.
+### 👀 I’m interested in working towards creating software that makes life easier and more meaningful.

+* [Threads App](https://github.com/jasonsonthanhngo/threads_app): A social media app project that showcases my understanding of NextJS, MongoDB, and Clerk.
+* [AI Image Generator App](https://github.com/jasonsonthanhngo/AI_Image_Generator): An AI Image Generator App built with MERN stack, OpenAI's API, cloudinary

 ## 🌱 My Learning Focus